daltondo/Sumerian-network-graph-data/README.md

 - Uncover different ways to merge nodes (by years, connection to modes, etc) -- create a hierarchy of merging
 - Look at family column
 - Look at new csv, people.csv
+- Add weights to edges (refer to "How are Edges weighed?")